grandones/n8n-azure-container-app/README.md

 ### Key Features:
 - **n8n Workflow Automation**: Deploys n8n, a powerful workflow automation tool, in a highly available and scalable environment using Azure Container Apps.
+- **Optional Azure MCP Server Container**: Optionally deploys an additional container app integrated with MCP/Azure, providing Azure-specific context to the agent in n8n.
+This container app includes an NGINX instance configured as a reverse proxy to the MCP server, ensuring seamless communication and enhanced functionality.
 - **Azure OpenAI Integration**: Provisions an Azure OpenAI Service instance with the GPT-4o-mini model, enabling advanced AI capabilities for your workflows.
 - **Cost Optimization**: Utilizes Azure Container Apps to minimize costs compared to AKS, making it an ideal choice for small to medium-scale deployments.
 - **Secure Configuration**: Integrates with Azure Key Vault to securely manage sensitive information, such as API keys and secrets.